FoldingCoin/TicTacToeKata/README.md

 * Spend 1-4 hours
 * [See Wiki for more information about Tic-Tac-Toe](https://en.wikipedia.org/wiki/Tic-tac-toe)

-Contact the FoldingCoin development team with any questions
+Contact the development team with any questions